kchpomp/HabrCrawler/README.md

 This repository contains programs that allow to create a collection of documents from Habr website and prepare this collection for further data analysis.

+The aim of this project is to create a collection of documents that contains around 100000 papers from Habr website.
+This collection is needed in further data analysis.

 There are two python scripts.

 The first one, which is called create_raw_collection.py allows to create collection of the documents from Habr website.